kmezhoud/bioCancer/inst/base/tools/help/manage.md

 ### Datasets

-When you first start bioCancer a dataset (`epiGenomics`) with information on how it was formatted is shown in `Handle` panel.
+When you first start bioCancer a dataset (`epiGenomics`) with information on how it was formatted is shown in `Processing` panel.

 It is good practice to add a description of the data and variables to each file you use.
 For the files that are part of bioCancer you will see a brief overview of the variables etc. below the table of the first 10 rows of the data.
 If you would like to add a description for your own data check the 'Add/edit data description' check-box.
 A window will open below the data table where you can add text in
 <a href="http://rmarkdown.rstudio.com/authoring_pandoc_markdown.html" target="_blank">markdown</a> format.
 The descriptions of the data included with bioCancer should serve as a good starting point.